awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_optimize_hardware_patterns_observe_sustainability_KPIs/_index.md

 ## Introduction

 This lab focuses on optimizing hardware patterns for sustainability by minimizing the amount of resources required to efficiently deploy your workload.

+## Well-Architected Best Practices
+This lab helps you to exercise the following AWS Well-Architected Best Practices for Sustainability:

+* [SUS05-BP01](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_hardware_a2.html) - **Use the minimum amount of hardware to meet your needs**
+* [SUS06-BP01](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sus_sus_dev_a2.html) - **Adopt methods that can rapidly introduce sustainability improvements**

 ## Goals
 At the end of this lab you will: